lucidmeetings/Redfish-Tools/doc-generator/README.md

   --out OUTFILE         Output file (default depends on output format:
                         output.md for Markdown, index.html for HTML,
                         output.csv for CSV
-  --sup SUPFILE         Path to the supplemental material document.
-Default is
-                        usersupplement.md for user-focused documentation, and
-                        devsupplement.md for normative documentation.
   --payload_dir payload_dir
                         Directory location for JSON payload and Action examples.
 Optional.Within this directory, use the